 Work with the experts!
 If you would like to make an appointment with either of these guys email me to let me know.

-The mailing system in Whistler is a little different to many other countries.
-Please check with Staff housing admin to find out the correct mailing procedure and let your family know.
-Do not send any packages to the YES office as we are unable to collect any mail at this address – it will be returned to sender due to unknown address.
+Do not send any packages to the YES office street address as we are unable to collect any mail at this address – it will be returned to sender due to unknown address.

 We suggest budgeting CAD $30-50 a day for food, based on eating in some nights and eating out others.
 We strongly suggest all clients bring a credit card while travelling– it comes in handy in emergency situations.
 Speak to your financial institution about credit card options that work for you and your family.
 There are some great meal deals to be had and you can eat for less but this gives you a good guideline to help you budget.